NeuralLog/infra/README.md

 ### Development Environment

-To start the development environment:
+There are two ways to start the development environment:

+#### 1. Using the legacy development environment

 ```powershell
 # Windows (PowerShell)